nus-cs2103-AY2324S1/tp/docs/UserGuide2101.md

 - Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   E.g. In `addPerson n=NAME`, `NAME` is a parameter to be provided by the user. <br>Example usage: `addPerson n=John Doe`.

-- Items in square brackets are optional.<br>
+- Parameters in square brackets are optional.<br>
   E.g. For `n=NAME [t=TAG]`: <br> Example usage `n=John Doe t=friend` or `n=John Doe`.

 - Items followed by `…` are optional and can be listed multiple times.<br>
   E.g. For `[t=TAG]…​`: <br> Example usage: " " (0 tags), or `t=friend` (1 tag) or `t=friend t=family` (2 tags).

-- If it is mentioned that the order of the parameters is flexible, it means that parameters can be in any order.<br>
+- Throughout this guide, if it is mentioned that the order of the parameters is flexible, it means that you can arrange the parameters in any order you prefer. <br>
   E.g. For `n=NAME p=PHONE` <br> Example usage: `n=Bob p=91722828` or `p=91722828 n=Bob` are both accepted and will be treated as equivalent inputs by the application.

 - Unnecessary parameters provided for commands (such as `help`, `clear`, `exit`) that do not accept them will be disregarded. <br> E.g. for the command `help` which does not accept any parameters, entering the command `help 123` will be interpreted by the application as `help`.